dylan-k/tufte-bootstrap/README.md

 Please document your issues and fixes thoroughly.
 This means a clear description of the concern, steps on how to reproduce it, and (if possible) before and after screenshots and links to prior discussions or commits.
 Please keep pull requests to one change at a time.

 Fixes and new functionality should be tested against `index.html` on screens as small as an iPhone 4 and as big as, well, as big as you use normally.
 (If you don't have a mobile device handy, fake different devices with your browser's developer tools.)

-See the Issues page, especially Help Wanted, for opportunities to contribute.
-Keep our style guide in mind:

 Contributors